AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-publish-model.md

 title: Create and Publish a Machine Learning Model
 topic: tutorial
 type: Tutorial
 description: Adobe Experience Platform Data Science Workspace provides the means to achieve your goal using the prebuilt Product Recommendations Recipe.
-Follow this tutorial to see how you can access and understand your retail data, create and optimise a machine learning Model, and generate insights in Data Science Workspace.
+Follow this tutorial to see how you can access and understand your retail data, create and optimize a machine learning Model, and generate insights in Data Science Workspace.
 ---

 # Create and publish a machine learning model